its-me-ojas/git-swift/README.md

 ## Features

-- Automatically detects changes in the repository.
+- Automatically detects changes in the repository
-- Generates commit messages using the Gemini API.
+- Generates multiple AI-powered commit message options using the Gemini API
+- Allows selection from multiple commit message options
-- Commits the changes with the generated commit message.
+- Commits the changes with the selected message
-- Pushes the commit to the remote repository.
+- Pushes the commit to the remote repository

 ## Prerequisites